quality-liquid/cupid_code/Documentation/Design/Requirements/new-requirements-team3.md

 In addition to essential features like authentication, calendar management, and budget controls, the platform places a strong emphasis on user privacy, data security, and responsive support systems for all parties.
 The business logic prioritizes quality of service, continuous innovation, and compliance with legal requirements, with mechanisms for revenue generation through subscriptions and service fees.
 The requirements also distinguish between must-have baseline features and more advanced, optional enhancements, supporting phased development as resources and feedback allow.
 The document’s user stories and structured priorities lay a foundation for an adaptable, user-focused, and secure dating solution.

-[Paragraph to address which requirements they met, which they didn't, and what the documentation says about the requirements they didn't meet]

 ## Summary of old requirements documentation

 Cupid Code is a dating assistant for nerds with a central focus on AI.
 It provides users AI chat assistance on dates, and helps to schedule and execute dating activities.
 It also includes an interface for "cupids," who are employees of Cupid Code who perform tasks to help our customers while they are on dates.
 Cupid code was started by another team of students from a previous semester of CS3450 at Utah State University.
 They outlined the overarching vision, functional design, and user stories for the application.
 This portion of the new requirements document summarizes the requirements given by the former team of developers including problem statement, solution concept, functional and non-functional requirements, user requirements, and user stories.